Language examinations

 What happens after the test?

-Within 10 working days of taking your test, you will receive the following:
+Within 10 working days of taking your assessment, you will receive the following:

 • A CIOL digital certificate confirming your level.

-Watch this short video on the LLA speaking test here
+Watch this short video on the LLA speaking assessment here

 For more information contact the ITG Language Committee here: langcom@itg.org.uk